 When a tender cut becomes rubbery due to overcooking or improper slicing, you should serve it with a sauce to compensate for the dryness.

-Tapa is sliced beef marinated and fried or grilled.
-It is typically eaten with rice or as part of tapsilog.
+Tapa is thinly sliced beef, marinated, and then either fried or grilled.
+It's commonly enjoyed with rice or as part of the beloved tapsilog meal.

 Marinate the meat for at least an hour to 24 hours.
 Too long in an acidic marinade can change the texture of thinly sliced beef.

 Filipinos consider breakfast to be the most important meal of the day.
-Like any other cuisine, no particular food defines breakfast.
+Just like other diverse cuisines, breakfast in the Philippines doesn't have one specific food that defines it.

-You can start your day with coffee and pandesal (bread rolls).
-It could be rice in the form of champorado (chocolate rice porridge) or kakanin (rice cakes).
+You can start your day with coffee and Pandesal (bread rolls).
+It could be rice in the form of Champorado made with tablea or kakanin (rice cakes) like Palitaw (sweet rice cakes).

-Silog-type breakfasts with sinangag (garlic fried rice) and itlog (fried egg) are always a favorite.
-Tapsilog with beef tapa is an example.
+Silog-type breakfasts with sinangag (garlic fried rice), itlog (fried egg), and proteins like sweet-cured Chicken or Pork Tocino, or Longganisa (Filipino sausage) are always a favorite.

 The answer depends on who you ask.
 Tapsilog is definitely one of them.
-Filipino Pork Adobo, Kare-Kare with Beef Shank (in Peanut Sauce), and Beef Caldereta are other examples.
+Bistek Tagalog with steak and onions, Pork Adobo, Kare-Kare with a savory, peanut sauce, and Beef Caldereta are other examples.

 Velveting is a technique used in Chinese restaurants to tenderize meat by adding baking soda and cornstarch.
 It works well in stir-fries like Beef Stir-Fry with Onions and Peppers.